B.Sc. Economics (Hons.)

 - Applied Learning : Participate in immersion programmes embedded in the academic schedule to build diverse perspectives and enhance practical knowledge.

-- Learn through Research and Case Studies : Gain insights and knowledge through case studies and research spanning global economies and have hands-on exposure to state-of-the-art tools such as STATA, R, Excel, and Python for real-time analysis.
+- Learn through Research and Case Studies : Gain insights and knowledge through case studies and research spanning global economies and have hands-on exposure to state-of-the-art tools for real-time analysis.

 Semester | Course Type | Course Name/Course Title | Total Credits |